-If the staff member raising the grievance is not satisfied with the outcome then the staff member may appeal in accordance with the paragraph below.
+If the staff member raising the grievance is not satisfied with the outcome, then they may appeal in accordance with the paragraph below.

-Appealing a Formal Decision
+Appealing a formal Decision

-If the grievance has not been resolved to the staff member's satisfaction they may appeal in writing to the Chair of Trustees, setting out the grounds of their appeal, within 10 working days of receiving the written confirmation of the original decision.
-The staff member must detail how they consider the grievance procedure has not been correctly applied, and/or how the outcome was not reasonable or proportionate.
+If the grievance has not been resolved to the staff member's satisfaction, they may appeal in writing to the Chair of Governors, setting out the grounds of their appeal, within 10 working days of receiving the written confirmation of the original decision.
+The staff member must detail how they consider the grievance procedure has not been correctly applied and/or how the outcome was not reasonable or proportionate.

-The appeal will normally be heard as soon as possible after receipt of the appeal letter, by an Appeal Committee of one or more Trustees, convened by the Chair of Trustees.
+The appeal will normally be heard as soon as possible after receipt of the appeal letter, by an Appeal Committee of one or more governors, convened by the Chair of Governors.

-The Appeal Committee may have an HR adviser attend the meeting who may also be involved in its private deliberations.
-The HR adviser, who should not have had any previous involvement in dealing with the grievance, shall not have a vote in the decision of the Appeal Committee.
+An HR adviser who is involved in the private deliberations of the Appeal Committee may attend the meeting, but should not have had any previous involvement in dealing with the grievance, and will not have a vote in the decision of the Appeal Committee.